UYildiz12/UYildiz12.github.io/_posts/2024-04-09-Qlora and RAG-case-study-on-PsychoPy-with-Gemma-2-Model-family.md

 # Retrieval-Augmented Generation and Knowledge Bases

 One issue I commonly face with flagship LLMs is that they sometimes generate parameters, functions, or other information that might be related to the query but are entirely made up.
 These are known as hallucinations.
 While the hallucination problem has significantly improved over the last few years, it remains a common issue, particularly when responding to queries with uncommon representation in the LLM's training data, such as PsychoPy documentation.
 Retrieval-Augmented Generation (RAG) offers a solution to this problem.
-Although not perfect, it significantly reduces the frequency of hallucinations by ensuring that relevant information is pulled from a knowledge base and used to augment the response.
+Although not perfect, it significantly reduces the frequency of hallucinations by ensuring that relevant information is pulled from an external source such as a document store or a knowledge base and used to augment the response.
+This ensures that responses are grounded in the retrieved information.
 Therefore, if you set up your RAG system well, it can alleviate these issues and provide relevant information in a more complete fashion.

 <div style="text-align: center;">
   <img src="images/rag.png" alt="RAG Diagram">
 </div>

 I've implemented a fine-tuned Gemma 2 27B model with a RAG system.
-While RAG frameworks can be complex, I believe our recent iterations have resulted in a well-functioning system.
+While RAG frameworks can be complex, I believe more recent iterations have resulted in a well-functioning system.
 To evaluate its effectiveness, I designed 6 questions to assess the model's understanding of PsychoPy documentation, best practices, and key features & concepts.
 These questions focused on clear and complete explanations in text rather than generating code.
 The quality of the responses was then evaluated by students from Psychology & Neuroscience programs over the world.

 <img class="zoomable-plot-image" src="images/plot3.png" alt="Plot 3">